Homothetic Killing horizons in generic Vaidya spacetimes: Conformal Killing horizon for spherical-Vaidya solutions

 \subsection{CKH in Schwarzschild-Vaidya spacetime}

-When a black hole spacetime becomes dynamical, the idea of an event horizon cannot be given by the Killing horizon anymore.
+When a black hole spacetime becomes dynamical, the idea of an event horizon cannot be given by the KH anymore.
 There is a certain class of dynamical spacetimes for which the metric admits a conformal transformation that maps the spacetime to a static one.
-Therefore, the Killing horizon of the conformally static spacetime will correspond to the ``conformal Killing horizon" (CKH) of the dynamical spacetime.
-Then the Killing vectors in the static spacetime become the conformal Killing vectors (CKV) of the dynamical spacetime, and the CKH is defined by a null hypersurface where the norm of the CKV vanishes to zero.
+Therefore, the KH of the conformally static spacetime will correspond to the CKH of the dynamical spacetime.
+Then the Killing vectors in the static spacetime become the conformal Killing vectors of the dynamical spacetime, and the CKH is defined by a null hypersurface where the norm of the CKV vanishes to zero.
 One of the familiar examples of this kind of dynamical spacetime is the Vaidya spacetime emitting or absorbing null dust.

 The conformal Killing horizons and their thermodynamic properties have been described in \cite{Nielsen:2017hxt} for Schwarzschild-Vaidya spacetime accreting matter (null dusts).
 The relevant spacetime metric is